Transition from Pauli paramagnetism to Curie-Weiss behaviour in vanadium: Results and discussion

-To establish whether the transition to Curie-Weiss behaviour is related to the peak of DOS near the Fermi level, we perform a rigid-band shift of the Fermi level in DFT+DMFT calculations as shown in the left panel of figure~\ref{Fig:model}.
+To establish whether the transition to Curie-Weiss behavior is related to the peak of DOS near the Fermi level, we perform a rigid-band shift of the Fermi level in DFT+DMFT calculations as shown in the left panel of Fig.~\ref{Fig:model}.
 For this model, the value of the shift was chosen to approximately double the distance from the peak to the Fermi level.
 In particular, we increased the particle number by 0.25 in DMFT part, that allowed us to shift the peak location from $-0.14$ to $-0.29$~eV with respect to the Fermi level at ${U=4}$~eV and ${J_{\rm H}=0.9}$~eV.

-Inverse of the obtained uniform magnetic susceptibility for the considered model is shown in the right panel of figure~\ref{Fig:model} in comparison with that of vanadium.
-One can see that the temperature of the onset of Curie-Weiss behaviour $T_{\rm onset}\sim T_K$ is increased by only 40--50\% due to the shift of the Fermi level.
-This indicates that $T_{\rm onset}$ is not controlled solely by the energy scale corresponding to the distance of the Fermi level to the peak, but at the same time it is affected by that distance.
-The obtained increase of $T_{\rm onset}$ may be also associated with a weakening of electronic correlation strength due to a lower DOS at the Fermi level.
+Inverse of the obtained uniform magnetic susceptibility for the considered model is shown in the right panel of Fig.~\ref{Fig:model} in comparison with that of vanadium.
+One can see that the temperature of the onset of Curie-Weiss behavior $T_{\rm onset}\sim T_{\rm K}$ is increased by only 40--50\% due to the shift of the Fermi level. { This indicates that $T_{\rm onset}$ is controlled not only by the distance of the Fermi level to the peak, but also by other energy scales. } The obtained increase of $T_{\rm onset}$ may be also associated with a weakening of electronic correlation strength due to a lower DOS at the Fermi level.